 There's one final feather in the cap of the Jazz and it's acceleration.
 While the 0-100km/h time of 9.4 seconds is, on paper for a 1,226kg car with only 109hp, admirably commendable if not particularly remarkable, this one stat doesn't tell the full story of quite how lively the Honda feels when it steps off the mark.
 With a whopping 253Nm on tap almost from the instant you feather the throttle, the little Honda positively blasts away from the line.
 We're not suggesting you go out and race people away from the traffic lights to show them how fast your Jazz is, but its initial accelerative eagerness means it is wonderful to drive in its natural, urban-roads environment, because it zips about the place in a smooth yet zesty fashion.

 With a cultured drivetrain, grown-up driving manners, good economy and low running costs, a spacious, practical and high-quality cabin, and much-improved infotainment, there's plenty to like about the 2020 Honda Jazz and precious little to moan about.
-If Honda Ireland gets the pricing right, we could be looking at one of the top-three vehicles in the B-segment - maybe even good enough to knock the Fiesta and Ibiza from their perches.
+If you're in the market for a hybrid car in this segment, the Jazz is certainly worth considering.